 The Joint Commission created accreditation and certification standards to help organizations measure, assess, and improve performance.
 The Joint Commission’s accreditation sets a standard of care that determines if an organization meets an acceptable level of care.
 When organizations achieve accreditation, they establish trust with the public, payers, and other affiliated organizations that recognize high professional standards.

-To become accredited by the Joint Commission, healthcare entities must demonstrate that they are competent in patient care and professional requirements.
+To become accredited by The Joint Commission, healthcare entities must demonstrate that they are competent in patient care and professional requirements.
 Although there may be some differences in how these standards are administered across different healthcare settings (hospitals have different standards than pharmacies and nursing homes, for example), TJC expects high levels of competency across all types of healthcare entities.

 Standards Development Process

 The Joint Commission uses expert advice to determine when new standards should be added.
-The Commission reviews scientific literature and consults with healthcare professionals, government agencies, subject matter experts, providers, and consumers before considering a new standard.
+TJC reviews scientific literature and consults with healthcare professionals, government agencies, subject matter experts, providers, and consumers before considering a new standard.
 New standards must relate to patient safety or care, improve health outcomes, meet or surpass healthcare laws and regulations, and be measurable.
 The Board of Commissions is required to review new standards.